 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

-In 1942, the United States government seized GAF, and the company was then managed by directors appointed by the government up until 1965.
+In 1942, the U.S. government seized GAF.
+The company was then managed by directors appointed by the government up until 1965.
 During this time, the company languished, as the appointed directors did a poor job in marketing its business.

 GAF became one of the biggest companies during the 1980s to face asbestos claims.
 In turn, it helped to create the Asbestos Claims Facility, which assists large companies in defending or settling asbestos-related claims.
 The Asbestos Claims Facility didn’t last long, but GAF continued on with the company after it reorganized and renamed itself as the Center for Claims Resolution.

-However, the asbestos-related kept rising against GAF, and by 2000, the company was facing over 70,000 cases.
+However, the asbestos-related lawsuits kept rising against GAF, and by 2000, the company was facing over 70,000 cases.
 The company held on and spent over $1 billion in claim settlements by 2001.
-Yet, the mounting claims proved to be too much for GAF, and in 2001, it filed for Chapter 11 bankruptcy.
+The mounting claims proved to be too much for GAF, and in 2001, it filed for Chapter 11 bankruptcy.

-Under Chapter 11 bankruptcy, a reorganization plan for GAF consisted of establishing an asbestos trust fund, which is used to compensate those who have pending asbestos-related cases against the company, as well as future asbestos-related cases.
+Under Chapter 11 bankruptcy, a reorganization plan for GAF consisted of establishing an asbestos trust fund, which is used to compensate those who have pending asbestos-related cases against the company, in addition to future asbestos-related cases.
 The trust fund was created in 2009, after GAF’s emergence from bankruptcy.
 The company funded the asbestos trust fund with $770 million.

 Occupations Affected by GAF

 The majority of workers affected by GAF stem from those who worked in the Virginia asbestos mine.
 As mentioned earlier, once GAF acquired Ruberoid, it became responsible for all of its properties, including the asbestos mine.
-Yet, many other occupations were also affected by GAF’s asbestos-containing products, including:
+Many other occupations were also affected by GAF’s asbestos-containing products, including:

 - Asbestos installers